RobParsons/paper/Readme.md

 ## Conclusion

-This was an examination of the wonders of macro economics in a Brexit climate
+This was an examination of the wonders of macro economics in a Brexit climate. more conclusions.

 ## The end???